Create your own Study Abroad opportunity, or go global as part of our short-term, faculty-led courses.Explore the World

-Curry College is committed to our students' safety and well-being.
+Curry College is committed to the safety and well-being of all members of our College community.
 Sexual harassment, sexual assault, intimate partner violence, and stalking will not be tolerated on this campus or in this community.

 Curry College strictly forbids sexual harassment/assault, intimate partner violence, stalking, and all other forms of sexual misconduct.
 Sexual misconduct is defined by the College as any sexual contact or activity that occurs without the effective consent of every individual involved.
 It is the obligation of every person to obtain effective consent from other people prior to sexual contact.
 Consent cannot be given by minors, those who are incapacitated as a result of alcohol or other drug consumption, or those who are unconscious, unaware, or otherwise physically helpless.